Holyhead railway station

 Holyhead railway station (Gorsaf reilffordd Caergybi) serves the Welsh town of Holyhead (Caergybi) on Holy Island, Anglesey.
-The station is the western terminus of the North Wales Coast Line 105+1/2 mi west of Crewe and is managed by Transport for Wales Rail.
+The station is the western terminus of the North Wales Main Line 105+1/2 mi west of Crewe and is managed by Transport for Wales Rail.
 It connects with the Port of Holyhead ferry terminal.
 The station is connected to the town centre by a stainless steel pedestrian/cycle bridge named The Celtic Gateway (Porth Celtaidd).

 History

 The first station in Holyhead was opened by the Chester and Holyhead Railway on 1 August 1848, but this was replaced by the second on 15 May 1851.

 The present station was opened by the London and North Western Railway on 17 January 1866 and still retains its overall roof.
 It is believed to be the longest train shed in Wales.
 It originally had four platforms, but only three are currently in use, the track to the former platform three having been lifted.
 The station approach contains a Grade II listed clock turret which was unveiled on 17 June 1878 by Albert Edward, Prince of Wales to mark completion of old harbour extension.
 The clock is by J. B. Joyce & Co of Whitchurch.

 Platform one on the western side of the station is separated from the other two by the ferry terminal buildings and inner harbour and is the one normally used by Avanti West Coast services to London Euston.
 Most Transport for Wales DMU services use platform two.
 Platform three is outside the train shed and is used by the early morning Premier Service to Cardiff Central, plus a few other trains at busy periods.
 There are carriage sidings and servicing facilities alongside platform one, whilst platform three also has an engine release line & run-round loop available.

 A rail-served container terminal next to the station closed in 1991 when the traffic transferred to Liverpool.
 It has since been demolished and is now used as a car parking area for the Stena Line ferry service.

 Passenger ships previously used to berth in the inner harbour next to Platform 1, this ceased when the port was re-developed.
 Stena Line built an administration building between platforms 1 and 2 in the early 1990s.